Flaherty blanks Reds for 7 innings, Cardinals win 5-2

 UP NEXT

 Reds: RHP Tanner Roark (1-1, 3.42 ERA) will start on Monday against the New York Mets.
 Zack Wheeler (2-2, 4.85) will pitch for the Mets in the first of a four-game set.
-Roark is 8-4 with a 3.07 ERA in 22 career starts against the Mets.
+Roark is 8-4 with a 3.07 ERA in 22 career starts against New York.

 Cardinals: RHP Michael Wacha (1-0, 4.64) starts in the opener of a four-game series at Washington on Monday against LHP Patrick Corbin (2-0, 2.48).
 Wacha will be coming off the 10-day injured list.
 He missed one start because of left knee patellar tendinitis.